Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
+    Returns `status code: 201` if registration is successful

     Returns `success: true` if the user was registered
     Can raise:
     1. `Type Error` incorrect type of any parameter